Negronii/MyNotes/uni-subjects/COMP90050ADBS/readme.md

 ### Example

-In a hard disk drive (HDD), the average seek time is 12 ms, rotation delay is 4 ms, and transfer rate is 4MB/sec.
+1. In a hard disk drive (HDD), the average seek time is 12 ms, rotation delay is 4 ms, and transfer rate is 4MB/sec.
 For simplicity we assume 1MB equals to 1000KB.

-1. What physical property of an HDD causes the seek time delay?
-   - The seek time delay/seek latency is the period that the head of the actuator arm moves from a position to a required track.
-2. What physical property of an HDD causes the rotation delay?
-   -  The rotation delay/rotation latency is the waiting period that the rotation of the disk brings the required sector of a track to head of the actuator arm.
-3. What will be the disk access time for a transfer size of 8MB?
-What will be the disk access time for a transfer size of 8KB?
+- What will be the disk access time for a transfer size of 8MB?
   - Disk access time for 8MB = $12 + 4 + \frac{8}{4}\times1000ms = 2016ms$
+- What will be the disk access time for a transfer size of 8KB?
   - Disk access time for 8KB = $12 + 4 + \frac{8}{4 \times 1000}\times1000ms = 18ms$
 - A comparison of the two cases highlights that sequentially reading large data pays off as seek time is buried under a lot of transfer time.
 For example, in the first case, seek time is only 0.6% of the total time while nearly all the time is spent on transferring data.
 In the second case, seek time is 66.7% of the total time while only a small fraction of the time is spent on data transfer.
-4. In a solid state drive, what will be the disk access time for a transfer size of 8MB when transfer rate 4MB/sec?
-Is an SSD faster than an HDD for the same amount of

-data transfer (Assuming the base sequential data transfer rates are the same for the given two drives.)?
+1. In a solid state drive, what will be the disk access time for a transfer size of 8MB when transfer rate 4MB/sec?
+Is an SSD faster than an HDD for the same amount of data transfer (Assuming the base sequential data transfer rates are the same for the given two drives.)?
 Why?

 - Unlike an HDD, an SSD do not have any rotating part.
 Hence there is no rotation delay or seek delay in an SSD.
 Therefore, for the same transfer rate and same amount of data transfer, an SSD is always faster than an HDD.
 Moreover, the data transfer rate of SSDs is usually higher than that of HDDs in general as well.
 - Disk access time of SSD = $\frac{Transfer Length}{Bandwidth} = \frac{8}{4} = 2sec$

 ## Memory Hierarchy and Effective Memory Access Time